Electrical safety FAQs for landlords

 Safety responsibilities for landlords

-To help you get to grips with what’s expected, we have outlined the main safety concerns you need to be aware of and the legal obligations you must adhere to.
+To help you get to grips with what’s expected, we have outlined the main safety concerns you must be aware of and the legal obligations you must adhere to.

 Phil Spencer with words 'Look for Propertymark to find an expert who understands your local property market.' overlayed